Boley helps No. 5 Oregon defeat Washington 76-57

+SEATTLE — Something about playing the Washington Huskies has brought out the best this season in Oregon’s Erin Boley.

-SEATTLE — Erin Boley scored a career-high 31 points, hitting nine 3-pointers, to lead No. 5 Oregon to a 76-57 victory over the Washington Huskies on Sunday.
+The sophomore forward scored a career-high 31 points, tying a school record with nine 3-pointers, to lead the No. 5 Ducks to a 76-57 victory over Washington on Sunday.
+Boley has been at her best this season in the two games against Washington.
+She had 28 points and made eight 3-pointers in the 84-71 victory over the Huskies on Jan.
+4.

+“I don’t know what it is,” Boley said.
+“Every night it can be someone different for us.
+That what makes us a really good offense is we have so many different weapons.
+Every single player on this team is unselfish and that’s what will to keep us going in the long run.
+It makes it really fun.
+I’m lucky to have people around me that are a big enough threats that it pulls defenders in other directions.”

 Oregon (19-1, 8-0) has won 12 consecutive games and is the only team left with an unbeaten conference record in the Pac-12.
 It’s the best conference start ever for the Ducks.
 No. 6 Stanford suffered its first Pac-12 loss Sunday at Utah.

-Boley, a 6-foot-2 sophomore forward, has been at her best this season in the two games against Washington.
-Boley had 28 points and made eight 3-pointers in the 84-71 victory over the Huskies on Jan.
-4 at Eugene, Ore.
+Oregon coach Kelly Graves said the Huskies focused their defense on other players, which helped Boley.

+“Boy, I’m going to give her a purple shirt (UW colors) to wear every game,” Graves said of Boley.
+“Obviously, she’s getting open looks.
+They do a nice job of trying to take Ruthy (Hebard) out, which gives (Boley) a little more room to operate.
+At that point, it just gets in her mind that she’s going to make baskets.
+And we needed it.
+We haven’t played well offensively in either game against them this year.”

-The Ducks built a 12-4 lead with five minutes to go in the first quarter before the Huskies went on an 11-0 run to take a 15-12 lead after a 3-pointer by Montana Hagstrom, the first points of her college career.
+The Ducks got off to a surprising slow start.
+They built a 12-4 lead with five minutes to go in the first quarter before the Huskies went on an 11-0 run to take a 15-12 lead after a 3-pointer by Montana Hagstrom, the first points of her college career.

 After making only 4 of 33 shots from the 3-point arc in the 86-39 loss to Oregon State Friday, the Huskies made 4 of 8 shots from 3-point range in the first quarter Sunday and led 18-16 after the first 10 minutes.